Paw Tun

 Sir Paw Tun (c.
-1883 – 28 February 1953), also known as U Paw Tun, Maung Paw Tun, and Joseph Porter, was a Burmese administrator, barrister and politician who served as prime minister of British Burma in 1942, following the dismissal and arrest of U Saw until the evacuation of the Burmese government to India.
+1883 – 28 February 1953), also known as U Paw Tun, Maung Paw Tun, Sa Paw Tun, and Joseph Porter, was a Burmese administrator, barrister and politician who served as premier of British Burma in 1942, following the dismissal and arrest of U Saw until the evacuation of the Burmese government to India.
 A moderate nationalist and leading figure in pre-war Burmese politics, he was eventually displaced by the Anti-Fascist People's Freedom League, led by Aung San.

 Biography

 Early life and career

 The son of U Rai Phaw of Akyab, U Paw Tun was headmaster of the Methodist High and Government High School, Rangoon from 1904 to 1908 and a district official from 1912 to 1925, as a member of the subordinate civil service of Burma.
 He proceeded to England to read for the English bar, was admitted to the Middle Temple in November 1921, and was called to the bar in June 1923.
 Returning Burma, he began to practice law in Rangoon, and became President of the Rangoon Municipal Council and a member of the Legislative Council from 1925.

 In the early 1930s, U Paw Tun was the leader of the Swaraj Party after the death of U Toke Gyi.
 An opponent of Burma's separation from British India, he was a member of the Anti-Separation League, then followed Chit Hlaing when the League split in two.
 He contested the 1936 Burmese general election with the Hlaing-Myat-Paw GCBA coalition.
 He joined the first post-separation Burmese government as Minister of Home and Judicial Affairs from 1937 to 1938, also acting as chief minister in 1937.
 From 1939 to 1941 he was Minister of Lands and Revenue.
 In 1939, he was appointed to the Burma Defence Council.
 His ability to keep office despite changes of government earned him a reputation as a Burmese Vicar of Bray.